 6-1 Cartilage

-CHARACTERISTICS, COMPONENTS, AND CLASSIFICATION OF CARTILAGE TISSUE
+CHARACTERISTICS, COMPONENTS, AND CLASSIFICATION OF THE CARTILAGE TISSUE

-Cartilage tissue is a type of connective tissue composed of cells called chondrocytes and a large amount of extracellular matrix (ECM).
+Cartilage is a type of connective tissue composed of cells called chondrocytes and a large amount of extracellular matrix (ECM).

 NEXT PAGE